Degrees & Certificates

 Seattle Central College’s Seattle Maritime Academy offers a Marine Deck Technology program that combines practical shipboard experience with classroom instruction to help you learn the theory, design, operation and maintenance of deck equipment and applied navigation skills.

-This maritime program will give you practical experience working on a vessel.
-Students will gain skills in navigation, marine math, vessel handling and seamanship, preparing them for an in-demand maritime career.
-As a graduate of the Marine Deck Technology program, you will be well-prepared for a job as an able seaman or an apprentice mate.
+Our expert instructors, with extensive maritime experience, will help you gain practical experience working in our advanced training facility equipped with a simulation labs and aboard our fleet of vessel.
+You will build skills in navigation, marine math, vessel handling and seamanship, preparing them for an in-demand maritime career and apply those skills during an at-sea internship.
+As a graduate of the Marine Deck Technology program, you will be well-prepared to launch a maritime career.

 My favorite part of the Deck Program is that they have a vessel to take us out on.
 It really helps to apply the material that we are learning in a classroom to what will be expected at a job.
 They do a really good job at making things realistic and preparing you for the workforce after you graduate.